 When is check in and check out?

-What will I expect at check in?
+What can I expect at check in?

 What should I do about my child’s medical restrictions on his/her diet?